Find out more about CERN and take virtual tours of this unique place to work and learn.

 CERN was granted the HR Excellence in Research Award of the European Commission in the framework of the Human Resources Strategy for Researchers (HR4SR) following the success of its application in December 2018.
 CERN is now listed among the HRS4R acknowledged institutions.

 CERN strives to keep its webpages and online application experience dynamic and enjoyable for its visitors and candidates and carries out regular benchmarking studies for continuous improvement.

-In the Potentialpark Study Europe 2021 CERN was ranked #15 overall, #14 in the category Career Website, #27 in the category Social Media, #30 in the category Applying Online, and #27 in the category Mobile.
-View the 2021 ranking of the most talent friendly employers in Europe.
+In the Potentialpark Study Europe 2022, of the 105 companies surveyed CERN ranked #15 overall, #22 in the category Career Website, #10 in the category Social Media, #58 in the category Applying Online, and #47 in the category Mobile.
+View the 2022 ranking of the most talent friendly employers in Europe.

 Since 2002, Potentialpark’s market research has brought the voice of the candidates to both employers and universities.

 CERN also ranks in the Universum top 10 ranking: by engineering students (ranked 4th), natural science students (ranked 3rd) and IT students (ranked 5th) of the best companies to work for in Switzerland.
 It also takes 3rd place among IT professionals surveyed!

 Last but not least, in 2021 CERN is among the finalists in the Linkedin Talent Awards 2021, Switzerland Best Talent Acquisition Team!